 Additional bad hair care habits such as harsh grooming and other damaging treatments, which cause damaged hair, may also evolve into hygral fatigue hair problems, as damaged protective cuticle cells may break and allow excess water in.

 Excessive use of shampoo can also lie behind hygral fatigue, as the wrong products may clean out protective oils in charge of balancing hair moisture levels.

-Fighting hygral fatigue the natural way
+Fighting hygral fatigue and hair porosity the natural way

 However, whether hygral fatigue is rooted in genetics or bad hair care habits, the key to preventing hygral fatigue means acting on at least the following two fronts: